Famous Anime Quotes in Japanese

 Definition: Let’s go!

-Let’s go to the last famous anime quote for today.
-Every new journey in anime starts with an “Ikuzo!”
-It means let’s go, let it be a physical journey or a start of a new chapter.
+Let’s move on to the last famous anime quote for today.
+Every new journey in anime begins with an “Ikuzo!
+It means let’s go, whether it’s a physical journey or the start of a new chapter.

-Not just in anime, in Japan, this term is used in everyday life too with the same definition and meaning.
-Let’s go get some sushi for dinner!
+Not only in anime, but also in everyday life in Japan, this term is used with the same definition and meaning.
+Let’s have sushi for dinner!

 Summary

-Depending on the environment and situation one is in, some phrases can be used in everyday life.
+Depending on the environment and situation, some phrases can be used in everyday life.
 Some such as “Ittai dou iu imi” and “Omae wa mou shindeiru” are only found and used in anime.
-Imagine someone asking you “what the heck do you mean by that”.
-Not a nice feeling isn’t it.
+Imagine someone asking you, “What the hell do you mean by that?
+Not a good feeling, is it?

-As mentioned before, some phrases can still be used for everyday life such as “Chotto matte” or “Ikuzo”.
-There are different ways to express and say such phrases, therefore, making it a “truthfully not really” usage of anime quotes in everyday conversations.
+As mentioned before, some phrases can still be used in everyday life, such as “Chotto matte” or “Ikuzo”.
+There are different ways to express and say such phrases, so it is a “truthfully not really” use of anime quotes in everyday conversation.

 Leave a Reply